XaviousD/r720-fanspeed/README.md

 Features:
 * Multiple Fan Curves (Low/Normal/Hot)
 * Runs as a CRON task
+* Commincates directly with iDRAC, no need for user/pass/ip input
 * Soon(tm)

 Do-To List:
 * Soon(tm)
 * Build in some type of logging, not sure how has this could potentially take up alot of space depending how ofter it runs.
 * Switch from a CRON Task to a System Service)

+Misc:
+* Tools directory has a few scripts for testing if anyone wishes to use them.
+They are simply bits and pieces of the script i've cut out to test and make sure things are working correctly

 Credits:<br>
 <br>